XAIdataset/XAIdataset.github.io/dataset.md

 ---
 permalink: /dataset/
-title: "Dataset"
+title: "Dataset Collection"
-excerpt: "Here to download the datsets"
+excerpt: "Explore the eight diverse datasets in Saliency-Bench, complete with ground-truth annotations for evaluating visual explanations in XAI."
 layout: default
-description: "Our dataset collection consists of eight real-world image datasets, each containing class labels and ground truth explanation annotations respectively.
-These datasets serve as benchmarks for visual explanation research, providing valuable resources for researchers in this field.
-The subsequent sections provide detailed descriptions of each dataset, including the specific data processing procedures employed."
+description: "Our dataset collection comprises eight image datasets curated from diverse domains, each containing class labels and corresponding ground-truth explanation annotations.
+Annotation types include human annotation and foreground extraction, provided in pixel-wise or bounding-box formats.
+These datasets serve as benchmarks for evaluating visual explanations, providing valuable resources for researchers in the XAI field.
+Detailed descriptions of each dataset, annotation processes, and data processing are available in the paper (See Section 4.2, Table 1, and Appendix C for details)."
 ---

 ## Overview of datasets